Back to all blogs

 This is the most common category of symptoms, especially bloating.
 When the gut cannot properly process bell pepper components, it often results in:

-- Abdominal Pain: Cramps or sharp pains that occur as the food moves through the small and large intestines.
+• Abdominal Pain: Cramps or sharp pains occurring as food moves through the intestines.

-- Diarrhoea or Loose Stools: The body may attempt to expel the irritant quickly, leading to urgent trips to the bathroom.
+• Diarrhoea or Loose Stools: The body attempting to expel the irritant quickly.

 Skin Reactions

-- Eczema Flare-ups: Red, itchy, or dry patches of skin.
+• Eczema Flare-ups: Red, itchy, or dry patches.

-- Hives: Raised red bumps (though these can also be a sign of a more serious allergy).
+• Hives: Raised red bumps (which can also signal a more serious allergy).

 Fatigue and "Brain Fog"

-Many of our clients at Smartblood are surprised to find that their afternoon fatigue is linked to their lunch.
-Food intolerances can cause a temporary inflammatory response that leaves you feeling lethargic, heavy-headed, or unable to concentrate.
+Many Smartblood clients find their afternoon fatigue is linked to lunch.
+Intolerances can cause a temporary inflammatory response that leaves you feeling lethargic or unable to concentrate.

 Joint Stiffness

-Although scientific evidence is still evolving, many individuals with inflammatory conditions like rheumatoid arthritis report that nightshades, including bell peppers, exacerbate their joint pain.
-This is thought to be linked to the alkaloid content and its potential to contribute to systemic inflammation in susceptible people.
+While scientific evidence is still evolving, many with inflammatory conditions report that nightshades exacerbate joint pain, possibly due to alkaloid content contributing to systemic inflammation.

 Allergy vs. Intolerance: Know the Difference

-It is vital to distinguish between a food intolerance and a food allergy.
-Misidentifying a severe allergy as a simple intolerance can be dangerous.
+It is vital to distinguish between a food intolerance and a food allergy to ensure safety.

-Urgent Medical Warning: If you or someone you are with experiences swelling of the lips, face, or throat, difficulty breathing, wheezing, a rapid drop in blood pressure, or collapse after eating bell peppers, dial 999 or go to the nearest A&E immediately.
-These are signs of anaphylaxis, a life-threatening medical emergency.
+Urgent Medical Warning: If you experience swelling of the lips, face, or throat, difficulty breathing, wheezing, or collapse after eating bell peppers, dial 999 immediately.
+These are signs of anaphylaxis, a life-threatening emergency.

 Food Allergy (IgE-Mediated)